 Communications and Partnerships

 Narbi is a painter and lecturer and has worked part-time for a-n’s Communications and Partnerships team since early 2015.
-A former John Moores Painting Prize prizewinner, he interested in the perceived histories of locations and in how painting can question the understanding of architectural and pictorial space.
+A former John Moores Painting Prize prizewinner, he is interested in the perceived histories of locations and in how painting can question the understanding of architectural and pictorial space.
 He is represented by Vane in the UK and GalleriaSIX in Italy.
 He is also studying for a PhD in Informal Art Education at Newcastle University in partnership with the Northumberland Archive.
 When he’s not doing all of that he can be found playing drums in Newcastle based dirge rock band Big Fail.

 With over twenty years experience in magazines, newspapers and online publishing, Chris has edited a fortnightly what’s on magazine (City Life, Manchester), worked as an executive arts editor on a daily national newspaper (Metro), and written for a variety of local, national and international titles (The Guardian, Sunday Times, New Statesman, Frieze).
 He is a co-producer of Sync, a progressive technology programme for the arts in Scotland, and a consultant and writer for Native, the magazine of the Digital R&D Fund for the Arts.
 Chris became editor of a-n news in 2012 and is also editor of a-n’s annual Degree Shows Guide.
 He is based in Glasgow.